Non-Archimedean geometry of Artin fans: Introduction

-In \cite[Section 13]{Lorscheid_tropicalschemes} Lorscheid provides an enrichment of the structure of the Kato fan $F_X$ of a logarithmic scheme $X$ without monodromy within the category of ordered blue schemes.
-The advantage of his approach is that now one can also endow the tropicalization of a closed subscheme of $X$ with an algebraic structure.
-The author expects that there is a general stack-theoretic object, an "ordered blue stack", which generalizes both ordered blue schemes and Kato stacks, and which categorifies the tropical geometry of subspaces of logarithmic schemes with monodromy (or, more generally, of logarithmic stacks).
+In \cite[Section 13]{Lorscheid_tropicalschemes} Lorscheid provides an enrichment of the structure of the Kato fan $F_X$ of a logarithmic scheme $X$ without monodromy within the category of \emph{ordered blue schemes}.
+The advantage of his approach is that now one can also endow the tropicalization of a closed subscheme of $X$ with an algebraic structure that is inspired by the theory of \emph{tropical schemes} \cite{GiansiracusaGiansiracusa_tropicalschemes, MaclaganRincon_tropicalideals, MaclaganRincon_tropicalschemes}.
+The author hopes that eventually there will be a general stack-theoretic object, an "ordered blue stack", which generalizes both ordered blue schemes and Kato stacks, and which categorifies the tropical geometry of subspaces of logarithmic stacks.

-Finally, it would of course be desirable to have a relative theory of Artin fans over arbitrary valuation rings of rank one.
+In another direction, it would of course be desirable to have a relative theory of Artin fans over arbitrary valuation rings of rank one.
 The idea in this case would be to have Artin fans that are \'etale locally isomorphic to stack quotients of toric schemes (see \cite[Section IV.3]{KKMSD_toroidal} and \cite[Section 6 and 7]{Gubler_guide}) by their big tori.
-We refrain from including this here, since the necessary technical foundations for logarithmic structures over arbitrary valuation rings of rank one and their connections to tropical and non-Archimedean geometry are still work-in-progress.
+We refrain from including this here, since the necessary technical foundations for logarithmic structures over arbitrary valuation rings of rank one and their connections to tropical and non-Archimedean geometry seem to have not appeared in the literature.